ManticoreGamesInc/platform-documentation/src/core_api.md

 ### Task

 Task is a representation of a Lua thread.
-It could be a Script initialization, a repeating `tick()` function from a Script, an EventListener invocation, or a Task spawned directly by a call to `Task.Spawn()`.
+It could be a Script initialization, a repeating `Tick()` function from a Script, an EventListener invocation, or a Task spawned directly by a call to `Task.Spawn()`.

 | Class Function | Return Type | Description | Tags |
 | -------------- | ----------- | ----------- | ---- |